 Table 1.
 Agricultural Support Estimates / Total Transfers contains country Total Support Estimate (TSE) and derived indicators, which cover all agricultural production, i.e. all agricultural commodities produced in the country.
 Definitions of basic data sets refer to the specific programmes applied in the country.
 For the Producer Support Estimate (PSE) and Consumer Support Estimate (CSE), each policy measure is classified according to implementation criteria, which include: the transfer basis of support (output, input, area/animal numbers/receipts/income, and non-commodity criteria); whether support is based on current or non-current basis; whether production is required or not to receive payment.
 Each policy measure is also assigned several "labels" indicating additional implementation criteria.
-"MPS commodities", which vary across countries, are those for which the market price support is explicitly calculated in Tables 4.1 - 4.17.
+"MPS commodities", which vary across countries, are those for which market price support is explicitly calculated in Tables 4.1-4.17.
+In addition, Table 4.18 provides MPS estimates for the group called "other commodities", it means those for which MPS estimates per commodity were not made due to a very small share of a given commodity in total value of production (below 1%) or lack of data.

 Table 2.
-Breakdown of PSE by Commodity and Other Transfers provides a breakdown of the total PSE into four categories reflecting the flexibility given to farmers regarding which commodity to produce within the various policy measures.
+Breakdown of PSE by Commodity and Other Transfers provides a breakdown of the total PSE into four categories reflecting the flexibility in production choices given to producer receiving support.
 These categories are: Single Commodity Transfers (SCT); Group Commodity Transfers (GCT); All Commodity Transfers (ACT); and Other Transfers to Producers (OTP).
-All data sets in Table 2 come from Tables 1 and 3.1 - 3.18 where definitions are included.
+All data sets in Table 2 come from Tables 1 and 3.1-3.18 where definitions are included.

-Tables 3.1 - 3.17 Producer Single Commodity Transfers contain producer SCT by commodity, which are calculated for China for the following commodities: wheat, maize, rice, soybeans, rapeseed, peanuts, sugar cane, milk, beef and veal, pig meat, poultry, sheep meat, eggs, apples, imported fruit and vegetables, exported fruit and vegetables and cotton, provided that the value of production of that commodity exceeds 1% of the total value of production.
+Tables 3.1.-3.17 Producer Single Commodity Transfers contain producer SCT by commodity, which are calculated for China for the following commodities: wheat, maize, rice, soybeans, rapeseed, peanuts, sugar cane, milk, beef and veal, pig meat, poultry, sheep meat, eggs, apples, imported fruit and vegetables, exported fruit and vegetables and cotton provided that the value of production of that commodity exceeds 1% of the total value of agricultural production.
 In addition, SCT for "other commodities" is also calculated (Table 3.18), which covers transfers to single commodities other than MPS commodities.
 All data sets in the calculation of producer SCT by commodity come from Tables 1 and 4.1-4.18 where definitions are included.

-Tables 4.1 - 4.18 contain Market Price Support (MPS) and Consumer Single Commodity Transfers (consumer SCT) by commodity, calculated for the same set of commodities as Tables 3.1 to 3.18.
+Tables 4.1-4.18 contain Market Price Support (MPS) and Consumer Single Commodity Transfers (consumer SCT) by commodity, calculated for the same set of commodities as in Tables 3.1 to 3.18.
 Definitions are provided only for basic data sets from which all the other data sets in this table are derived.

-Definitions of the indicators, criteria for classification of policy transfers included in support estimation, and methods of calculation are contained in the PSE Manual (OECD's Producer Support Estimate and Related indicators of Agricultural Support: Concepts, Calculations, Interpretation and Use).
+Definitions of the indicators, criteria for classification of policy transfers included in support estimates, and methods of calculation are contained in the PSE Manual (OECD's Producer Support Estimate, and Related Indicators of Agricultural Support: Concepts, Calculations, Interpretation and Use).

-TABLE 1: CHINA: Total Support Estimate
+TABLE 1.
+CHINA: Total Support Estimate